wolfstation/wdsap-2024-group0/README.md

 ### Team Component

 1. The team should collaborate on all questions given in the hackathon
 2. One person in the team should submit all the solutions for a team.
-To put another way, each team should have just one submission in the hackathon from one person.
-The person who does this is up to the team.
+To put it another way, only one submission per team will be considered in the hackathon.
+The person who submits for the team is up to the team.
 3. Make sure you submit before the hackathon deadline

 ### Individual Component